Eumovate Cream & Ointment

 Thoroughly wash your hands before you start after you applied the medication, unless your hands are being treated.

 Do not use airtight dressings to cover the area being treated, unless your doctor instructed you to do so.
 Airtight dressings or bandages will increase the body to absorb more of the medicine, increasing the possibility of side effects.
-If you are going to use Betnovate Cream & Ointment under dressings as instructed by your doctor, cleanse the skin before the application of Betnovate before applying the medicine under a fresh dressing.
+If you are going to use Eumovate Cream & Ointment under dressings as instructed by your doctor, cleanse the skin before the application of Eumovate before applying the medicine under a fresh dressing.
 Nappies and waterproof pants can act as airtight dressing and increase the body’s absorption of the medicine.

 Eumovate lotion is flammable.
 Do not apply it near naked flames or lit objects.
 Do not smoke while applying the lotion.